 Personal information required

-- Current contact information, including address, phone number and valid email address
+- Current contact information, including residential address, phone number and valid email address.

-- If applicable, any information regarding changes to your surname, including the date of change, location of change, and reason for change
+- If applicable, any information regarding changes to your legal name, including the date of change, location of change, and reason for change.

-- Education history including all disciplinary actions and applicable records
+- Education history including all disciplinary actions with applicable records.

 Character and fitness information required